Skip to content

 Automatically calculate GST with MYOB

 If you’re registered for GST, you’re legally obligated to file GST returns and keep a record of taxable supply information.
 With MYOB’s accounting software, you can automatically calculate what you owe and lodge your GST return directly with IR (it’ll even pre-fill your reports with all the necessary details for you).
-Start your free trial today!
+Get started with MYOB today!

 Disclaimer: Information provided in this article is of a general nature and does not consider your personal situation.
 It does not constitute legal, financial, or other professional advice and should not be relied upon as a statement of law, policy or advice.
 You should consider whether this information is appropriate to your needs and, if necessary, seek independent advice.
 This information is only accurate at the time of publication.
 Although every effort has been made to verify the accuracy of the information contained on this webpage, MYOB disclaims, to the extent permitted by law, all liability for the information contained on this webpage or any loss or damage suffered by any person directly or indirectly through relying on this information.